History and Modern Languages

 We also hold interviews in a number of locations overseas.
 If this may be relevant for you, please see the international students section .

 History and Modern Languages applicants invited for interview sit the one-hour MML at-interview assessment, usually on the same day as interviews.
 Information about the assessment including example papers and subject content is available on the University Admissions website from March each year.

 Our typical conditional offer for History and Modern Languages is A*AA at A-Level including History (and a Modern Language unless you are applying for an ab initio language) or 42 points overall in the IB with 7,7,6 in Higher Level subjects including History (and a Modern Language unless you are applying for an ab initio language); or read about offer levels in other qualifications.

-The international students section has further information about typical offers for other qualifications.
+The international students section has further information about typical offers for international qualifications.
 If you will have already finished school when you apply, please see the page for post-qualification applications.